 Data fields in Pro Solution have been reviewed with the Business Intelligence Manager, to explore additional data capture which can inform services for students and improve the learner experience.
 Two fields fell under consideration: 'Religion' and 'Gender Expression', which would further align our data capture of students against data capture for staff.
 Information from the developer informed that whilst data field for religion are extensive to cover eleven options, the field tabs for gender expression are currently limited and cannot be amended.
 Opening the religion field within Pro Solution now means that we will be able to align and compare key EDI data for staff and students across ethnicity, sex, age, disability & religion.
 Following the development of the new Manager Dashboard, the EDI reporting pages had not been planned in as part of the new design, making it difficult to track and analyse student data for the last 12 months.
-A request to reinstate the pages into the new dashboard has been made to the Business Intelligence Team but this is an example of how intuitive thinking around the EDI culture at the college can be improved through embedding EqIA into practices.
-Following the introduction of the People Systems Technician role to the HR dept, work to understand the capabilities of our current staff reporting system (iTrent) has progressed quickly.
-Ideally, future development of a staff dashboard, like the student dashboard would allow a snapshot look at reporting fields for staff but through some 'tweaking' of the existing system, a clearer picture of key staff data (including intersectionality slices) is possible (see section 'Our People' - Our Staff).
+A request to reinstate the pages into the new dashboard has been made to the Business Intelligence Team.
+This is an example of how intuitive thinking around the EDI culture at the college can be improved through embedding Equality Impact Assessment into department practices.

+Following the introduction of the People Systems Technician role to the Human Resources department, work to understand the capabilities of our current staff reporting system has progressed quickly.
+Ideally, future development of a staff dashboard, like the student dashboard, would allow a snapshot look at reporting fields for staff, but through some 'tweaking' of the current system in use, a clearer picture of key staff data (including intersectionality slices) is now possible.